tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Entities-Search/quickstarts/ruby.md

 ---
-title: 'Gyors útmutató: Keresési kérelem küldése a Bing Entity Search REST API Ruby használatával'
+title: 'Quickstart: Send a search request to the REST API using Ruby - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Ezzel a rövid útmutatóval kérést küldhet a Bing Entity Search REST API Ruby használatával, és JSON-választ kap.
+description: Use this quickstart to send a request to the Bing Entity Search REST API using Ruby, and receive a JSON response.
 services: cognitive-services
 author: aahill
 manager: nitinme